 What is the ADDIE Model of Instructional Design?

-As an instructional designer, you’ll often hear term ADDIE thrown around in job descriptions, articles and videos about adult learning.
+As an instructional designer, you’ll often hear term ADDIE thrown around in job descriptions, articles and videos about learning.
 This article is a quick starter guide to help you learn the ins and outs of the ADDIE model.

 What is ADDIE?